usnistgov/OSCAL/docs/content/learn/tutorials/component-definition/_index.md

 ## What is an OSCAL Component Definition?

-An OSCAL component definition describes how a given implementation of a component or a set of components (e.g., hardware, software, service, policy, process, or procedure) can support specific controls.
-Product and service vendors, capability owners, policy and process owners, and others can create component definitions that readily serve as inputs for a System Security Plan (SSP), helping describe how components might satisfy controls.
+An OSCAL [component definition](/concepts/layer/implementation/component-definition/) contains a collection of components.
+Each component in a component definition describes how a given implementation of a hardware, software, service, policy, process, or procedure asset can support or provide implementations of specific controls.
+The asset described by a component in a component definition is called a *component subject*"* in this tutorial.

+By publishing a set of components in a component definition, product and service vendors, capability owners, policy and process owners, and [others](/concepts/layer/implementation/component-definition/#component-definition-authors) can share control implementation information for a component subject they maintain.
+The information about a component subject can then be [used](/concepts/layer/implementation/component-definition/#component-definition-consumers) when implementing that subject in an information system.
+This allows the control narrative for the subject to be imported into the System Security Plan (SSP).

 It is important to note that component definitions do not describe actual implementations; rather, component definitions describe possible implementations which can be instantiated within an information system.
-Thus, component definitions serve as references with content that can be used (e.g., in the SSP OSCAL model) to develop comprehensive and consistent control implementations within an SSP.
+Thus, component definitions serve as references with content that can be (re)used (e.g., in the SSP OSCAL model) to develop comprehensive and consistent control implementations within an SSP.

-In this tutorial, we will walk through the process of creating an [OSCAL component definition model](/documentation/schema/implementation-layer/component/) for [MongoDB](https://docs.mongodb.com/).
-Our goal is to demonstrate how to provide standard control implementations for the benefit of system owners and SSP authors.
-As potential components in systems that may need to meet the OMB A-130 Authorization to Operate requirements, the component definition in this tutorial will show proper implementation of a couple [NIST SP 800-53 rev 5 controls](https://github.com/usnistgov/oscal-content/tree/master/nist.gov/SP800-53/rev5/xml) deemed necessary for high, moderate, or low impact systems.
+In this tutorial, we will walk through the process of creating an OSCAL component definition model instance for [MongoDB](https://docs.mongodb.com/).
+Our goal is to demonstrate how to provide standard control implementations for the benefit of system owners and SSP authors that use a similar software application.

+As potential components in information systems that may need to meet the OMB A-130 Authorization to Operate requirements, the component definition in this tutorial will show proper implementation of a couple [NIST SP 800-53 rev 5 controls](https://github.com/usnistgov/oscal-content/tree/master/nist.gov/SP800-53/rev5/xml) deemed necessary for high, moderate, or low impact systems.
 While this example focuses on NIST controls, the same approach could be applied to any catalog of controls (e.g., ISO/IEC 27002).

 For the purposes of this tutorial we'll presume the MongoDB component can partially or fully satisfy the following controls: